dikortis/LetsTalkETC/Episodes/Episode_14.md

-beginning of the show I want to ask you a little bit more about agenda it's called right agenda the sustainability alliance between the UN and and block chain and stuff like that
+beginning of the show I want to ask you a little bit more about agenda it's called right agenda the sustainability alliance between the UN and and blockchain and stuff like that

 **Joel Dietz:**
-yeah um a
+yes a
 gentle group is doing great stuff right now and really building you know a kind of portfolio over you know high level